Wchoi189/AgentQMS/docs/audit/04_standards_specification.md

 **Date**:
 - Required: Yes
-- Type: String (ISO 8601: YYYY-MM-DD)
+- Type: String (`YYYY-MM-DD HH:MM (KST)`)
-- Validation: Must be valid date, not future date
+- Validation: Must be valid 24-hour timestamp in KST, not in the future

 **Status**:
 - Required: Yes